 - Engagement strategy

 Are we selling or are we administrating?

-Inevitably, these communications and needs demands administrative attention along with the core sales and relationship building needed for successful transactions.
-With finite time we need to answer both requirements.
+Inevitably, these communications and needs demand administrative attention along with the core sales and relationship building needed for successful transactions.
+With limited time, we need to answer both requirements.

 Times have changed, but, that advice my first sales mentor gave me, still holds some truth.
 However, to make the extra calls, we need to be able to focus and not be bogged down administratively.